 On any matter before the Commission, any member declining to vote for any reason shall announce their intention to abstain before the public hearing is closed and shall state the reason for abstention.

-Section 10;
+Section 10:

 An abstention shall not be counted in the determination of a motion, but shall be recorded.